-Check out my tips and tricks in my other blog here to be sure you can travel affordable and comfortable by train and use Google (Maps) in the middle of the streets.
+Check out my tips and tricks in my other blog post 'Japan: what you need to know before you go' to be sure you can travel affordable and comfortable by train and use Google (Maps) in the middle of the streets.

 We have started our Japan trip in Tokyo where we stayed for 5 nights.
 This was definitely not enough to discover all area's of this amazing city, so we decided to stay 2 more nights at the end of our journey.
 But even after that there is still so much more to discover!

 The first day we've visited Sensõ-ji Temple, one of Tokyo's most iconic sights and the capital's oldest temple.
 I recommend to go there at the end of the afternoon just before sunset because the temple will be beautifully lit, which makes the atmosphere even more mysterious.
 We have stayed there for quite a while because I couldn't get enough of the vibe and the look of all the colorfully dressed girls in kimonos!